This topic describes project, project suite and keyword test variables of the Password type. The topic contains the following sections:

 For more information, see Recording Passwords.

-To create a new password variable, right-click within the page and choose New Item from the context menu.
+To create a new password variable, click Add Variable on the page toolbar.

-You can create a password variable programmatically during the test execution.
+You can create a password variable from your tests.
 For this purpose, you can use the

 Project.Variables.AddVariable "PasswordVar", "Password"